New and Improved Opportunities to Channel Your Expertise

 In October 2022, IDSA embarked on a comprehensive, year-long effort to review and revamp our volunteer structure and opportunities.
 The purpose of this work is to ensure that our governance structure aligns with our strategic plan and that individuals who volunteer are empowered to do their best work.
 Our goal is to build volunteer opportunities that are accessible and meaningful, and enhance our collective impact on the field of ID.

 We expect to present the final recommendations to the IDSA board in June 2023 and will be able to tell you about new volunteering options shortly thereafter.
 In the meantime, IDSA’s current committees and task forces will remain in place.
 You can also track other volunteer opportunities here.
-If you did not receive a unique survey link, please use our general survey link.
 If you have questions, please contact Tari McDermand.

 FREQUENTLY ASKED QUESTIONS